-Proposed agencies The Department of Environment, Land, Water and Planning (DELWP), Parks Victoria, VicRoads, East Gippsland Shire Council, Mornington Peninsula Shire Council, Gippsland Ports and the Great Ocean Road Coast Committee.
+We audited seven agencies responsible for protecting coastal assets—DELWP, Parks Victoria, VicRoads, East Gippsland Shire Council, Mornington Peninsula Shire Council, Gippsland Ports and the Great Ocean Road Coast Committee.
 These agencies manage a range of significant coastal assets, coastline areas and risks.